 This original dance show will in feature a solo by Kay Kenney and a piece featuring cast of local dancers, original music and a rich story.
 This dance show will play in the the Studio Theatre at the Isabel Bader Centre for 5 performances.

 Only 5 performances with limited seating, get your tickets in advance below!

 Bringing back our all ages Battle of the Bands!

 The Ale House

-This year we will be accepting 6 bands to play before our our panel of celebrity judges.
+This year 6 bands will play before our our panel of celebrity judges: Paul Langlois (The Tragically Hip), Emily Fennell (Miss Emily recording Artist), Michael George (Broken Charts Records) and Zane Whitfeild (North of Princess Studios) and co-host Riley Jabour (98.9 The Drive).
 Each band will be given 20 minutes to perform and will be given feedback from our judges immediately after their set.
-The winner of this year’s battle will be given a cash prize of $250, a 45 minute set at Poker Run 2017 (August 18-19th) and a free recording session with Stone Harbour Recording sponsored by Y2K
+The winner of this year’s battle will be given a cash prize of $250, a 45 minute set at Poker Run 2017 (August 18-19th) and a free recording session with Stone Harbour Recording sponsored by Y2K.

 Out of Sight, Out of Mind

 Substance Abuse.
 Addiction.
 Poverty.
 Sexual Assault.
 Homelessness.
 Prejudice.
 Mental Illness.
 Important issues, from the voice of youth.